-Firetrail will enter into Securities Lending Agreements to borrow stock from security lenders to enable short positions.
+Solaris is required to enter into an Australian Master Securities Lending Agreement to borrow stock from security lenders to enable short positions.
 The security lenders will be either prudentially regulated, a local branch of a global investment bank, or both.
-The Responsible Entity may remove a securities lender or appoint another securities lender in its place without notice to investors.
-Under the agreements, security lenders require collateral equal to the value of all stock borrowed.
+Under the agreement, security lenders require collateral equal to the value of all stock borrowed (plus a margin of 10% if using stock).
+For example, if the Fund borrowed securities worth 40% of the Fund's NAV, it would be required to post stock collateral to the lender worth 44% of the Fund's NAV (40% x 110%).